Darkphantom323/Personal_Expense_Tracker/README.md

 - **Backend Integration**: Fetches and manages expense data from a Spring Boot backend API.
 - **Database**: Uses PostgreSQL for data storage, ensuring reliability and scalability.
+- **Caching**: Integrates Redis for caching to optimize performance and reduce database load.

 ## Installation